kelvin169/kelvinMwaniki/README.md

 #### Much of the online projects support various variations and in the process we end up coming up with exciting projects

 ### Project 5 :[Python Automation]()
+#### In the process of automating in python , I came across some pretty good use case scenarios